 For example: if someone else is managing your RDS instance they may need the ability to terminate the DB instance while you would not (protecting yourself from accidentally deleting a resource can also be helpful when testing changes in AWS).

-Do not use the EC2 AMI sharing feature unless you know what you are doing
+7. Do not use the EC2 AMI sharing feature unless you know what you are doing

 EC2 AMIs can be shared across regions but this is not recommended for two reasons: firstly, permissions cannot be controlled so anyone who has access to any of your AMIs can copy it and launch an instance anywhere (even without permission).
 Secondly, bandwidth usage could get expensive.
 It’s simpler just to upload one copy of your image per region and keep them there.
 If you want to share AMIs across regions use AWS Organizations.

-Build your own AMI’s and snapshots then delete them when finished
+8. Build your own AMI’s and snapshots then delete them when finished

 It is very easy to mess up the root volume of an EC2 instance (it is also possible to completely delete a running instance), we can protect ourselves from this by creating our own AMI and snapshotting it before we finish working with any resources.
 For example, I could launch a temporary EC2 instance and run my software on it, once I’m done I stop the instance, create an AMI from its snapshot, terminate the temporary instance, and remove its snapshot all at once.
 This way I know that my root volume will be safe until I choose to reuse it.

-Use multiple availability zones (AZ’s)
+9. Use multiple availability zones (AZ’s)

 By default, AWS regions include at least two AZ’s which means that your application will be highly available if an entire AZ were to disappear.
-But this is not the only reason to use multiple AZ’s: applications deployed in more than one AZ can benefit from higher performance and lower latency while using less compute resources (i.e. smaller instances).
+But this is not the only reason to use multiple AZ’s: applications deployed in more than one AZ can benefit from higher performance and lower latency while using fewer compute resources (i.e. smaller instances).

-A good rule of thumb for deciding on how many AZ’s you should create your application it is to divide your total number of EC2 instances by 2 and choose this number of AZs within the region.
+A good rule of thumb for deciding on how many AZ’s you should create for your application it is to divide your total number of EC2 instances by 2 and choose this number of AZs within the region.
 Additionally, it does not hurt to have multiple AZ’s but if you are just running a few small servers then choosing just one might save you some money.

-Your cloud network can be a bottleneck but you can avoid creating one
+10. Your cloud network can be a bottleneck but you can avoid creating one

-Cloud networking is very easy to use and usually works out of the box, however that does not mean it is always efficient or scalable.
+Cloud networking is very easy to use and usually works out of the box, however, that does not mean it is always efficient or scalable.
 I have seen many instances where multiple servers were slow because they all needed to communicate with each other using an inefficient cloud network with too many hops between them (which may be due to inexperienced AWS users who did not understand how NAT works).

 This becomes particularly problematic when trying to solve performance problems: if you cannot easily monitor your application’s performance or debug it remotely then this will cause extra stress and frustration, while also adding time and cost to fixing the problem.
 Additionally, we must consider security: your data center should be as secure as possible and your communication channels should be encrypted so that no one will be able to intercept the data.

-Route 53 is your friend – use it for everything DNS related
+11. Route 53 is your friend – use it for everything DNS related

 DNS management is required when creating applications in the cloud: we need a way to map our domain names (like “myawesomeapp.com”) to (EC2) instances and Route 53 has an excellent developer-friendly API for this purpose (it is also very reliable and scalable).